List of 40 Famous Forests in India to visit

 Salim Ali Bird Sanctuary is Famous for Which Animal

 The sanctuary is home to several birds.
 Varieties of heron, bittern, red knot, jack snipe, egrets, woodpeckers, and others are the birds that can be seen from here.
-Amphibians, like mudskippers, different crabs, and fishes, also survive well because of the mangrove vegetation.
+Amphibians, like mudskippers, different crabs, and fish, also survive well because of the mangrove vegetation.

 Best Time to Visit Salim Ali Bird Sanctuary